New York State Housing Finance Agency

-The New York State Housing Finance Agency (HFA) is a New York State public-benefit corporation created in 1960 to build and preserve affordable multifamily rental housing throughout New York State.
-HFA sells bonds and uses the proceeds to make mortgages to affordable housing developers.
-It and its subsidiaries are now administered by New York State Homes and Community Renewal.
+The New York State Housing Finance Agency (HFA) is a New York State public-benefit corporation created in 1960 to increase the supply of rental housing for low-income people by issuing bonds and providing low-interest mortgage loans to regulated housing companies.

+The New York State Housing Trust Fund Corporation (HTFC) focuses on the broader goal of affordable housing development and tends to concentrate on rental housing, the New York State Affordable Housing Corporation (AHC) works to promote affordable homeownership, and the Homeless Housing and Assistance Corporation (HHAC) concentrates specifically on providing housing solutions for homeless populations.
+They focus on funding for organizations, while the separate State of New York Mortgage Agency (SONYMA) offers affordable mortgage products directly to homebuyers.

 Developers can take advantage of several financing resources when they obtain HFA financing.
-These include the All Affordable Housing Program for developments in which 100% of the units are affordable; the Mitchell Lama Rehabilitation and Preservation (RAP) program, which helps renovate state-financed Mitchell Lama projects; and the 80/20 New Construction Housing Program, which provides financing for rental projects where at least 20% of the units are set aside for low-income tenants.
+These include the All Affordable Housing Program for developments in which 100% of the units are affordable; the Mitchell Lama Rehabilitation and Preservation (RAP) program, which helps renovate state-financed Mitchell–Lama Housing Program projects; and the 80/20 Program, which provides financing for rental projects where at least 20% of the units are set aside for low-income tenants.

 Organization

+HFA was created by statute in 1960, which was recodified in 1961.

+HFA and its subsidiaries are now administered by New York State Homes and Community Renewal, created in September 2010 to include the New York State Division of Housing and Community Renewal.

-In 2017, the HFA had operating expenses of $368.76 million, an outstanding debt of $16.780 billion, and a staffing level of 263 people.
+In fiscal year 2023, the New York State Housing Finance Agency reported operating expenses of $1.317 billion, outstanding debt of $18.094 billion, and a staffing level of 282 employees.

-The Agency also acts as the administrative arm of the Project Finance Agency, the Affordable Housing Corporation and the Municipal Bond Bank Agency.
+The Agency also acts as the administrative arm of the New York State Project Finance Agency, the New York State Affordable Housing Corporation and the New York State Municipal Bond Bank Agency.